top of page

 All work is paced carefully, with attention to nervous system readiness, consent, and internal safety.

-While this page focuses on in-person trauma therapy in Scottsdale, many clients also work with me via secure telehealth from Arizona, California, and Massachusetts.
+While this page focuses on in-person trauma therapy in Scottsdale, many clients also work with me via secure telehealth from Arizona, California, Texas, and Massachusetts.

 Who this work may not be a fit for